 6. Sector Manager and Registered Agent.
 The Board shall from time to time appoint a person to act as the Sector's authorized agent in all NMFS and New England Fishery Management Council matters (the "Manager"), and a person to serve as the registered agent for receiving service of process on behalf of the Sector (the "Registered Agent").
 The procedures for appointing the Manager and the Registered Agent shall be as provided in the Sector's Bylaws, as the same may be amended from time to time.
 The Manager and the Registered Agent may be the same person.
-The Manager shall be responsible for preparing and filing all reports required of the Sector under Amendment 16 and the related implementing regulations.
+The Manager shall be responsible for preparing and filing all reports required of the Sector under Amendment 16 and the related regulations.
 Albert Cottone will serve as the registered agent for receiving service of process on behalf of the Sector.
-The Sector will notify NMFS prior to May 1, 2023 who will be acting as their Manager for FY 2023.
-Documentation of fulfillment of this criterion for FY 2024 will be located in Exhibit I of this Agreement and will be furnished by the Sector in accordance with NMFS guidance and schedule pertaining to bi-annual operation plan submission.
+The Sector will notify NMFS prior to May 1, 2025, who will act as their Manager for FY 2025.
+Documentation of fulfillment of this criterion for FY 2025 will be located in Exhibit I of this Agreement and will be furnished by the Sector in accordance with NMFS guidance and schedule pertaining to bi-annual operation plan submission.

 6.1.
 Communication with Sector.
-The Manager is the primary point of contact for all communications on behalf of the Sector and all communications regarding NEFS II should be directed accordingly.
-In addition to the Sector Manager, Elizabeth Etrie or the acting program director of Northeast Sector Service Network is authorized to act on behalf of the Sector.
+The Manager is the primary point of contact for all communications on behalf of the Sector and all communications regarding NEFS II.
 At the time in which this Agreement is entered into, the Board of Directors are as follows:

-25 President: Joseph Orlando
+President: Joseph Orlando

-26 Treasurer: Albert Cottone
+Treasurer: Albert Cottone

-27 Clerk: Susan Sandler
+Clerk: Susan Sandler

-28 Directors: Joseph Jurek, Vincenzo Russo, Stefanie Noto, Paul Vitale,

-29 Thomas Testaverde, Joseph Randazzo, Carl Bouchard, Accursio Sanfilippo, Joseph

-30 Orlando.
-Albert Cottone, Susan Sandler
+Directors: Joseph Jurek, Vincenzo Russo, Stefanie Noto, Paul Vitale, Thomas Testaverde, Joseph Randazzo, Carl Bouchard, Accursio Sanfilippo, Joseph Orlando, Albert Cottone, Susan Sandler, Frank Sciortino

 In the event that the Board of Directors is modified, the Sector will notify NMFS of such modifications.
-Additionally, a list of current Board members can also be located at the following link.
+Additionally, a list of current board members can also be located at http://corp.sec.state.ma.us/corpweb/corpsearch/CorpSearch.aspx

-http://corp.sec.state.ma.us/corpweb/corpsearch/CorpSearch.aspx